luigi311/megapixels_postprocess/README.md

 # megapixels_postprocess

-This is a custom postprocess.sh script to be used for [megapixels](https://git.sr.ht/~martijnbraam/megapixels).
+This is a custom postprocess.sh script to be used for [megapixels](https://gitlab.com/postmarketOS/megapixels).
 This was developed and tested for the pinephone but theres nothing specific to the pinephone so it should work on whatever megapixels supports.
+Most of the logic is handled by python scripts from the following repo https://github.com/luigi311/Low-Power-Image-Processing that will run in a container or natively if you have it installed and accessable from the postprocess.sh script via the variables defined.

 ## Usage